Wildhoney/Keo/README.md

 ## Redux

 Using Refux with Keo is straightforward, and follows the same conventions as if you were using React directly.
-Simple use the `connect` function provided by [`react-redux`](https://github.com/rackt/react-redux) to invoke your component that's wrapped in Keo's `stitch` method.
+Simple use the `connect` function provided by [`react-redux`](https://github.com/rackt/react-redux) to invoke your component that's wrapped in Keo's `stitch` function.

 ```javascript
 import {connect} from 'react-redux';